The Time John Astin Explained Christmas to Me

-Dear Living Dark readers,
+Dear Living Dark reader,

-But then, on maybe the third or fourth night of the play’s six-day schedule, a chance arose for me to actually speak with him.
-Or actually, it didn’t just “arise”; I deliberately manufactured it.
-Specifically, I took advantage of Mr. Astin’s practice of taking up a spot at an autographing window on the floor next to the stage after each show, still dressed in full Scrooge makeup and costume, so that he could greet the audience members who came streaming by on their way to the exit.
-He appeared to enjoy this part of each evening’s show immensely, though in a kind of quietly half-shy way that I found intriguing.
-And on the night in question, I positioned myself last in line and thus created an opportunity to meet him formally and, I hoped, discuss Dickens’s classic Christmas story with him.
+But then, on maybe the third or fourth night of the play’s six-day schedule, a chance did arise for me to speak with him.
+Or rather, I manufactured it.
+Specifically, I took advantage of Mr. Astin’s practice of taking up a spot at an autographing window on the floor next to the stage after each show, where he greeted the audience members as they came streaming past on their way to the exit.
+He did this while still dressed in full Scrooge regalia, and he appeared to enjoy it immensely, though in a kind of quietly half-shy way that I found intriguing.
+I remember watching this after the first day’s performance and finding it interesting.
+Then at some point during the next couple of days, I realized it could serve as my opportunity.

 Until he took on the role of Scrooge last year, Mr. Astin was probably one of the few actors to have never performed in an adaptation of the Dickens classic.
 “Not even in grade school,” he says in a Gomez-like aside, using a tone of voice that can’t help but have an exclamation mark at the end of every sentence.